lstkz/ts-mongoose/README.md

 ```

 ## The Problem
 When using mongoose and Typescript, you must define schemas and interfaces.
-Both definitions must be maintained separately, and must match each other.
-It can be error-prone during development, and cause overhead.
+Both definitions must be maintained separately and must match each other.
+It can be error-prone during development and cause overhead.

-`ts-mongoose` is a very lightweight that allows you to create a mongoose schema, and a typescript type from a common definition.
+`ts-mongoose` is a very lightweight that allows you to create a mongoose schema and a typescript type from a common definition.
-All types as created from 1-liner functions and does not depends on decorators❗️.
+All types as created from 1-liner functions and does not depend on decorators❗️.

 For example:
 `Type.string()` returns `{type: String, required: true}`, which is the same definition required in in original mongoose library.

 ## Example